Does Gonzaga offer Summer Housing?

 You may request any roommate you know will be attending Gonzaga.
 However, if your desired roommate has not been admitted prior to your assignment being made, it may not be possible to accommodate your request.

-Students will receive a confirmation email containing their roommate's name and Zagmail account on or before August 1st.
+Students will receive a confirmation email containing their roommate's name and Zagmail account within the first two weeks of August.
+Roommates and bookings are viewable now on ZagLiving..

 Incoming first year students will select housing during their specified selection window in June.
 We will send an email to each student, inviting them to make a selection during a particular three day window during the week.
 At that time, they will log-on to their housing application and will be able to see vacancies in any building they are able to select.
 During their window, they will pick their specific building and room number.
 If someone prior to your window has selected the same building and room number, students will see a percentage with which they "match" with that student, according to the information they provided in their profile details.